Last updated on April 25th, 2023 at 01:00 pm

 He even got banned from Instagram, just like his good buddy Donald Trump.

-My thoughts on RFK Jr
+My thoughts on RFK Jr and vaccines

 I guess my bias that the anti-vaccine world was made up of liberal crunchy moms has gone the way of civility in politics.
 It’s dead.